 - Vine – Born from the explosion of social networks and the demand for short, easily consumable video clips, Vine offers a vision of the future of video marketing.
 A crowded marketplace, short video clips have become the new craze in the startup/dotcom world.
-Vine allows you to create short, 6 second clips using your smartphone, which are then uploaded to the Vine network, as well as posted to your social media accounts like Twitter, and Facebook.
+Vine allows you to create short, 6 second clips using your smartphone, which is then uploaded to the Vine network, as well as posted to your social media accounts like Twitter, and Facebook.
 These short length clips are easily watched by users skimming through their social feed, unlike traditional longer format videos.

 Honorary Mention: Instagram

 - Facebook – Not to be left out of the video market, Facebook has moved it’s considerable weight into this industry, with sights set on dethroning YouTube.
-Leveraging their existing apps and website, Facebook is dedicating more of it’s network real estate, to the promotion of video.
+Leveraging their existing apps and website, Facebook is dedicating more of its network real estate, to the promotion of the video.
 Daily video views on the Facebook platform have doubled since April to 8 billion(!).

 Here’s what Zuckerberg said recently about the transformation of the video space: